🛡️ DARK SOULS BUILD CALCULATOR

 All 10 Starting Classes — Base Stats Reference

 Your starting class determines your base stats and your Soul Level floor.
 Choosing the right class for your intended build can save you anywhere from 2 to 15 levels — a meaningful advantage in PvP where Soul Level brackets matter enormously.
+According to IGN's Dark Souls guide, the Pyromancer is widely recommended for new players due to its balanced stats and starting equipment.
 The table below shows every class's starting stats exactly as used by the calculator.

 Warrior1481211131399